motionbank/score-system-frontend/README.md

 Run brunch:
 ```
+$ brunch w --server
-$ brunch w --server # skip the --server option if you have your own
+#$ brunch w # or skip the --server option if you have your own
 ```
 Now point your browser to http://localhost:3331/